Why Is Car Insurance So Expensive in New York?

 Our baseline New York driver profile: 40-year-old man, 2012 Toyota Camry LE, clean driving record, 12,000 miles driven annually.

-Why this profile matters for New York shoppers: A 40-year-old with a clean record and 10+ year old vehicle represents moderate risk, old enough to avoid young driver surcharges but not so old that age-based increases apply.
-The 2012 Camry is common in New York and not a theft target, isolating the impact of New York's unique cost factors (no-fault laws, PIP requirements, group rating system) without vehicle-specific premium inflation.
+Why this profile matters for New York shoppers: A 40-year-old with a clean record driving a 10-plus-year-old vehicle is in the moderate-risk tier.
+This profile is past young driver surcharges but itsn't yet into age-based senior increases.
+The 2012 Camry is common in New York and not a frequent theft target.
+That isolates the cost of New York's own factors (no-fault laws, PIP requirements and the group rating system) without vehicle-specific premium inflation.

-Profile variations tested: We adjusted this baseline by age, driving record, credit score, car make and model, and military service to capture how New York's mandatory coverages and group rating system affect different driver types.
+Profile variations tested: We adjusted this baseline by age, driving record, credit score, car make and model and military service.
+This captures how New York's mandatory coverages and group rating system affect different driver types.

-Why these mandatory limits matter: New York requires more coverage types than most states, particularly PIP and death liability.
-This means your "minimum coverage" already costs more than other states' minimums before factoring in New York's high healthcare costs and fraud rates.
+Why these mandatory limits matter: New York requires more coverage types than most states, with PIP and death liability especially.
+Minimum coverage here already costs more than in other states before local healthcare costs and fraud rates are added.

 Full coverage limits tested: $100,000/$300,000/$100,000 bodily injury/property damage liability, comprehensive and collision with $1,000 deductible.